What is Selenium? Getting started with Automation Testing

 • Selenium RC Client – (It is a library that contains the code of your programming language)

-The crown jewel of the project Selenium was Selenium RC because of two main reasons a) Selenium RC was their first tool, and b) It had the ability to write test scripts in multiple programming platforms.
+The crown jewel of the project, Selenium, was Selenium RC because of two main reasons: a) Selenium RC was their first tool, and b) it had the ability to write test scripts in multiple programming platforms.

-Now before I discuss WebDriver with you, let me talk about the other tools that collectively formed the Selenium V1.
+Now, before I discuss WebDriver with you, let me talk about the other tools that collectively formed the Selenium V1.

 2. Selenium IDE (Integrated Development Environment)

-Shinya Kastani from Japan, gave his Selenium IDE prototype to Apache’s project based on Selenium in 2006.
-It was a Firefox based plugin focused on faster creation of test cases.
+Shinya Kastani from Japan gave his Selenium IDE prototype to Apache’s project based on Selenium in 2006.
+It was a Firefox-based plugin focused on faster creation of test cases.

-The known issues with IDE are:
+The known issues with the IDE are:

 1. The plugin was available only for Mozilla Firefox.

-4. Data Driven testing is not supported by Selenium IDE.
+1. Data-driven testing is not supported by Selenium IDE.

 3. Selenium Grid